 Edgar Pêra

-Impossible to peg and highly eccentric and experimental Portuguese film-maker.
+Impossible to peg and highly eccentric and experimental Portuguese film-maker who constantly changes his style for almost every movie.
 Started with rock videos, made some bizarre and humorous movies, some experimental and playful impressions and documentaries of various artists such as architects and musicians, as well as several comedies with highly eccentric and often silly humor.
-In many ways, a Portuguese variation of Guy Maddin, mostly in the sense that he is constantly experimenting with cinema.
-But several of his movies also take this comparison to Maddin further, being enamored with various retro-cinema techniques and with reproducing the look-and-feel of cinema of the past, and he also has Maddin's penchant for odd, eccentric, obscure and sometimes twisted humor.
-Whereas Maddin tends more towards art-house and a dramatic flair combined with a perverse sense of humor, however, Pêra is more iconoclastic, wild and even campy and can also sometimes combine retro-cinema and avant-garde modernities together.
-In short, an interesting, highly experimental film-maker with an unapologetic sense of humor and fun, although he can surprise with conventional comedies as well like 'Turned Inside Out'.
+In some ways, a Portuguese variation of Guy Maddin, but only in the sense that he is constantly experimenting with cinema.
+A handful of his movies also take this comparison to Maddin further, being enamored with various retro-cinema techniques and with reproducing the look-and-feel of cinema of the past, and he also has Maddin's penchant for odd, eccentric, obscure and sometimes twisted humor.
+Pêra is more iconoclastic, however, and wild, sometimes making use of camp, and sometimes combining retro-cinema and avant-garde modernities together.
+In short, an interesting, highly experimental film-maker with an unapologetic sense of humor and fun, although he can surprise with conventional comedies as well such as 'Turned Inside Out'.

 Of Some Interest